 Unfortunately many if not most people these days don’t even know how to use this muscles if they have no athletic background.
 Sitting too much and not knowing the proper movement patterns will cause the posterior chain muscles to weaken.
 A weak posterior chain can lead to a bad posture and to back and knee problems, which Romanian deadlifts can actually fix!

-If you want to learn more about Romanian deadlift, check out this post about strengthening the hips.
+If you want to learn more about Romanian deadlift, check out this post about strengthening the hips for the elderly.

 For the upper body you will need to do two or three different exercises.
-Our recommendation is to do one horizontal pushing exercise that activates the pectorals as well as the anterior deltoids and triceps, one horizontal pulling exercise that activates the muscles of the upper back and the biceps and one exercise for the shoulders.
+My recommendation is to do one horizontal pushing exercise that activates the pectorals as well as the anterior deltoids and triceps.
+And one horizontal pulling exercise that activates the muscles of the upper back and the biceps and one exercise for the shoulders.

-For the back we recommend the lat pull down.
+For the back, I recommend the lat pull down.
 It’s a simple upper back exercise that mimics the pull up.
-Most seniors can’t perform several pull ups with full range of motion so the lat pull is a better option.
+Most seniors can’t perform several pull ups with full range of motion as I mentioned in the article Pull-ups For Seniors.
 The lat pull down will activate the latissimus dorsi and the biceps as well as several smaller back muscles.

 For the shoulders you should do lateral raises like shown in this shoulder exercise tutorial.